Interaction renormalization and validity of kinetic equations for turbulent states: Derivation of higher order loops diagrams

-As a digression, note that the same sequence of bubble diagrams that we sum appears in many contexts.
-On the one hand, it appears in the context of computing the beta function for the renormalized coupling in quantum field theory, as will be mentioned in Appendix~\ref{QFTr}.
-In addition, it appears when computing certain four-point functions in large $N$ quantum field theories, as the full answer at leading nontrivial order in $1/N$ (the term bubble diagrams is derived from this context) \cite{GrossNeveu}.
-In a separate context, such a sum of bubble diagrams appears in the calculation of the correlation energy of an electron gas, as the most IR divergent diagrams.
+As a digression, we note that the same sequence of bubble diagrams appears in many other contexts.
+It appears in the calculation of the correlation energy of an electron gas, as the most IR divergent diagrams.
 In this context these diagrams are referred to as sausage diagrams \cite{Feynman, GellMann}.
 The same diagrams appear in the computation of Kawasaki and Oppenheim \cite{KO} for transport coefficients, as the most IR divergent diagrams, where they are referred to as ring diagrams.
 Their sum in this context gives a log term, and constitutes the derivation of the Dorfman-Cohen effect.
-Note that in these two (particle) systems each individual diagram is an IR divergent space integral, whereas in the context of waves (this paper) the Fourier-space integrals ar UV divergent.
+Note that in these two (particle) systems each individual diagram is an IR divergent space integral, whereas in the context of waves (this paper) the Fourier-space integrals are UV divergent.
 The main difference lies in the quartic interaction $\lam_{1234}$ appearing in the loop integral.
-In the context of waves, $\lam_{1234}$ grows with momentum, i.e. $\beta_1$ is positive, and when $\beta_1> \kappa$ we have the UV divergence discussed in this paper.
+In the context of waves, $\lam_{1234}$ grows with momentum, i.e. $\beta/2$ is positive, and when $\beta/2> \kappa$ we have the UV divergence discussed in this paper.
 For particles, on the other hand, the interaction either decays at large momenta or is independent of the magnitude of momentum, as for hard spheres.

 Proceeding, we denote the diagram with $n$ bubbles, with all arrows running in the same direction, by $L_n(1,2,3,4)$ and compute the sum, \be L(1,2,3,4) = \sum_{n=0}^{\infty} L_n(1,2,3,4)~. \ee We can obtain the diagram with $n{+}1$ bubbles by attaching a loop to the the diagram with $n$ bubbles, as shown below in Fig.~\ref{SD2}.